irods/irods_docs/docs/plugins/irods_rule_language.md

 <constant name> = <constant value>
 ~~~

-where the constant value can be on of the following:
+where the constant value can be one of the following:

 * an integer
 * a double